eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 `$ install.sh codewind -n <instanceName> -u <registeredUsername>`

 Where:
-- `instanceName` is the unique name you specify for this Codewind instance.
+- `instanceName` is the unique name that you specify for this Codewind instance.
-- `registeredUsername` is the name of the user added in [Step 3](#3-add-a-new-user-to-keycloak).
+- `registeredUsername` is the name of the user that you added in [Step 3](#3-add-a-new-user-to-keycloak).

 Your Codewind instance is deployed.
-Access it by copying and pasting the **Access URL** returned by the script into a browser.
+Access it by way of the **Access URL** returned by the script in a browser or by copying the URL into a new connection in your IDE.

-**Note:** When installing on Windows, the script executes and then closes the Git Bash popup.
+**Note:** When you are installing on Windows, the script runs and then closes the Git Bash pop-up.
 To retrieve the Access URLs for Codewind, enter the following command:

 `$ kubectl get codewind -n codewind`